jdnc/db-readings/notes/abyss.md

 # Summary
-- Can current concurrency control algorithms be linearly scalable on many core chips?
-(Experiments with 2PL and T/O).
+- Demonstrates the main issues with scaling existing concurrency control algorithms on many core chips.
+(Experiments with 2PL and T/O, OLTP case).
+- Proposes that some issues (timestamp generation / memory copies) require better support from hardware.

 # Cool implementation technique(s)
 - for any contentious datastructure first line of attack should be to partition it in a way that seeks to minimize the contention.
 (Even better if with the partitioning you can totally eliminate the cause of contention , e.g mutex => lockfree)